gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 He has no friends.
 No family.
 No social life.
-When colleagues invite him somewhere, he declines — he has copying to do at home.
+When colleagues invite him somewhere, he declines.
+He has copying to do at home.
 He carries his copying home in his head, smiling at particular letters as he walks.